Start Your Claim

 This would depend on the area, local conditions and many other factors.
 So if the council can show that they have a system of regular inspections and maintenance in place for the place where your accident occurred they are able to avoid being liable for any accidents and injuries resulting from defects in the highways.

-So, for example, they are not liable for a trip, slip or fall as soon as a defect occurs in a pavement, but only if they fail to repair it within a reasonable time once it has been reported, or when it should have been discovered through a reasonable maintenance regime.
+So, for example, they are not liable for a slip, trip and falls claim as soon as a defect occurs in a pavement, but only if they fail to repair it within a reasonable time once it has been reported, or when it should have been discovered through a reasonable maintenance regime.
 Records must be kept of such maintenance and must be available for inspection.

 The question then becomes "What is a reasonable condition?"
 It is, unfortunately, a matter of degree, and each case will turn on its specific facts, e.g. weather, lighting, age of those involved, nature of the defect, warning signs or lack of them, and whether the person concerned contributed to the accident by not noticing a particularly large defect.
 It will depend on the type and size of the defect, if it has caused other accidents, where it is located (i.e. outside an old people's home, school or hospital will be more dangerous then on a residential footpath) and any other relevant factors.